sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-In above example we can spot so-called blocks of feature method.
-Spock provides six blocks that could be used in feature
+In the above example, we can spot the so-called blocks of the feature method.
+Spock provides six blocks that could be
+used in
-methods: `given`, `when`, `then`, `expect`, `cleanup`, and `where`.
+there: `given`, `when`, `then`, `expect`, `cleanup`, and `where`.
 Every block is pretty straightforward:

-- given - block where local set up is done,
+- given - the block where local setup is done,
 - when - block defining test action,
-- then - here we can check all the conditions from when block,
+- then - here we can check all the conditions from `when` block,
-- expect - it acts like when-then block,
+- expect - acts like when-then block,
-- cleanup - place when we can clean all things that was created in feature method,
+- cleanup - a place where we can clean all things, that was created in the feature method,
-- where - block for creating data driven tests
+- where - block for creating data-driven tests

-Now, feature method can be rewritten in another, data-driven way:
+Now, the feature method can be rewritten in another, data-driven way:

 ```groovy
 def "data driven exponentiation calculation"() {